Top 10 most impressive sinkholes of the world

 |Location:||Belize, Belize District|

 124 m deep, perfectly round, submerged, deep blue sinkhole in the middle of atoll.
 At the depth of 40 metres contains numerous stalactites which provide valuable information about the past of Earth climate.

 Some of the oldest and most unique sinkholes in the world.
-Sima Humboldt is 314 m deep, Sima Martel - 248 m deep, both formed in extremely resistant sandstone over the course of hundreds of millions of years.
-Bottom of both sinkholes contains patches of unique rainforest with endemic, little explored species.
+Both sinkholes have formed in extremely resistant sandstone over the course of hundreds of millions of years.
+Bottom of sinkholes contains patches of unique rainforest with endemic, little explored species.

-Sinkhole with enormous, 372 m deep entrance hole and characteristic swarms of birds sprialling up the shaft every morning.
+Sinkhole with enormous, 372 m deep entrance hole and characteristic swarms of birds spiralling up the shaft every morning.

-One of the largest sinkholes in the world with volume of 90 million m³, depth up to 250 m, width 750 - 1000 m.
+One of the largest sinkholes in the world with volume of 90 million m³, width 750 - 1000 m.
 Two perennial streams enter this sinkhole and disappear underground.
 This giant pit is especially impressive due to high perennial waterfalls falling into it.